shusuiCatLover/wppbot/README.md

 - [`bot.js`](bot.js): Main bot logic and event handlers
 - [`package.json`](package.json): Project metadata and dependencies
 - `.env`: Environment variables
+- `.wwebjs_auth/`: Directory where WhatsApp authentication sessions are stored (ignored by git)

 ## Extending the Bot and TODO LIST

 You can add more commands or automate other tasks by editing [`bot.js`](bot.js) and adding new event handlers or message checks.
-For example, you can uncomment and modify the provided code to reply to specific messages.

 to "finish" this project we still need to...
 - define a functional message flow